mlevatich/Sphere-Tracer/README.md

 # Features

--Highly customizable scene description – scenes include:
+Highly customizable scene description – scenes include:

-    -spheres
+    spheres

-        -spheres come equipped with an initial position and velocity, and are affected by gravity.
+        spheres come equipped with an initial position and velocity, and are affected by gravity.

-        -a RGB color is specified for each sphere, in addition to the degree of diffuse, specular, and ambient reflectance.
+        a RGB color is specified for each sphere, in addition to the degree of diffuse, specular, and ambient reflectance.

-        -spheres can have textures mapped onto them (see 'textures').
+        spheres can have textures mapped onto them (see 'textures').

-        -spheres collide with both walls and other spheres in realistic ways, conserving momentum upon collision with spheres and losing a portion of kinetic energy upon collision with walls.
+        spheres collide with both walls and other spheres in realistic ways, conserving momentum upon collision with spheres and losing a portion of kinetic energy upon collision with walls.
 A sphere's mass is determined by its radius, which is specified by the user.

-        -spheres rotate pleasingly around their y axes.
+        spheres rotate pleasingly around their y axes.

-    -walls
+    walls

-        -walls are built from ray traced triangles and have rectangular dimensions.
+        walls are built from ray traced triangles and have rectangular dimensions.

-        -walls (or floors, as the case may be) are specified by their axis (a wall on the y axis is a floor/ceiling, etc), a base coordinate, and a width and height.
+        walls (or floors, as the case may be) are specified by their axis (a wall on the y axis is a floor/ceiling, etc), a base coordinate, and a width and height.

-        -spheres collide with all types of walls.
+        spheres collide with all types of walls.

-        -walls can be shaded like spheres, with diffuse, specular, and ambient reflectance, but cannot have textures mapped onto them.
+        walls can be shaded like spheres, with diffuse, specular, and ambient reflectance, but cannot have textures mapped onto them.
 Like spheres, they have a base color.

-        -walls can be made invisible.
+        walls can be made invisible.

-    -lights
+    lights

-        -lights are specified by a point and a color.
+        lights are specified by a point and a color.
 While the code has the infrastructure for spot lights and directional lights, only point lights are supported.

-        -like spheres, lights can be given a velocity, so that they move across the screen in cool ways.
+        like spheres, lights can be given a velocity, so that they move across the screen in cool ways.

-    -textures
+    textures

-        -textures (bmp files, most conveniently 512x512), can be mapped onto spheres in one of three ways.
+        textures (bmp files, most conveniently 512x512), can be mapped onto spheres in one of three ways.

-        -a color-mapped texture will replace the color of a sphere completely with the texture, like wrapping paper.
+        a color-mapped texture will replace the color of a sphere completely with the texture, like wrapping paper.

-        -an intensity-mapped texture will modify the brightness of the sphere's color by the intensity of the texture at a given point, preserving the sphere's color but giving it the texture.
+        an intensity-mapped texture will modify the brightness of the sphere's color by the intensity of the texture at a given point, preserving the sphere's color but giving it the texture.

-        -a bump-mapped texture will modify the surface normal to give the sphere the appearance of bumpiness.
+        a bump-mapped texture will modify the surface normal to give the sphere the appearance of bumpiness.

-        -textures rotate with each frame, so that the spheres appear to be spinning!
+        textures rotate with each frame, so that the spheres appear to be spinning!

-    -camera
+    camera

-        -a field of view, eye point and to point can be specified for the camera.
+        a field of view, eye point and to point can be specified for the camera.

-        -while it is currently commented out in the code and the functionality can't be accessed from the scene description, the camera can move! uncommenting the lines in sim.c will cause the camera to move in a circle.
+        while it is currently commented out in the code and the functionality can't be accessed from the scene description, the camera can move! uncommenting the lines in sim.c will cause the camera to move in a circle.
 It's cool, but a bit much.

--Additional technical details:
+Additional technical details:

-    -The frame rate and simulation length are specified on the command line.
+    The frame rate and simulation length are specified on the command line.

-    -Anti-aliasing is turned on by default in the code, but it can be toggled off by switching a boolean in scene.c
+    Anti-aliasing is turned on by default in the code, but it can be toggled off by switching a boolean in scene.c

-    -The image resolution is controlled through the scene description.
+    The image resolution is controlled through the scene description.

 # Install